Browse Taylor, Theroux, Thurber, Twain, and more

 $75.00

 [Armed Services Editions] Taylor, Rosemary.
-Ridin' the Rainbow.
+Chicken Every Sunday.
 NY, Armed Services Editions, n.d.
-(1945), first edition thus, wrappers.
+(1944), first edition thus, wrappers.
 Softcover.
-No. T-19 in this important series, "father's life in Tucson," issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good plus.
-JD34410
+No. B-44, just the 44th title in this important series, "my life with Mother's boarders," issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Very good.
+JD36845

 [Modern Literature] Tcholakian, Arthur.
 Armenia State People Life.
 NY, Paradon Publishing Company, 1975, first edition, dust jacket.
 Hardcover.
 Text edited by Leo Hamalian, book written by Tcholakian and filled with his prolific photographs, photographic illustrated endpapers.
 Fine.
 JD33879